February 15, 2021

 The wedding world has moved with the times and micro weddings are so popular now due to Covid.
-So I’ve put down a few reasons why a small wedding is the new way to consider getting married and celebrate the next chapter in your life and your love story.
+So I’ve put down a few reasons why a small wedding is a new way to consider getting married and celebrate the next chapter in your life and your love story.

--Planning a wedding doesn’t mean you need to go big, micro weddings are very romantic, personal and can be so intimate.
+Planning a wedding doesn’t mean you need to go big, micro weddings are very romantic, personal, and can be so intimate.
 I have put together a list of the best unique small venues to suit guests under 30:

 Treseren – St Newlyn, Cornwall

 The House at No. 131 – Cheltenham, Gloucestershire

 The Stack – Trelion, Cornwall

 Ever After Dartmoor – Tavistock, Devon

 Fox & Hounds Country Hotel and Treetops Treehouse – Chulmleigh, Devon

 Cley Windmill – Holt, Norfolk